Feeding frenzy for lawyers in botched Facebook IPO

 Plaintiffs have wasted no time in suing.

-Class-action firms including Robbins Geller Rudman & Dowd and Hagens Berman have sued on behalf of clients against Facebook, its officers and directors, and underwriters Morgan Stanley, JPMorgan Chase & Co and Goldman Sachs Group Inc in various federal courts.
+Class-action firms including Robbins Geller Rudman & Dowd and Hagens Berman have sued on behalf of clients against Facebook, its officers and directors, and underwriters Morgan Stanley (MS.N), JPMorgan Chase & Co (JPM.N) and Goldman Sachs Group Inc (GS.N) in various federal courts.

 The suits contend that investors were harmed when analysts who work for Morgan Stanley, the lead underwriter, and the other banks allegedly withheld from all but the most favored clients that they had cut projections on Facebook's financial outlook.